ab-dani/antonio-brown-reading-notes/201/class-3.md

 9. Describe a real-world example of when a JavaScript program should use a conditional statement.

--
+- Playing a short game like we did in Lab 3 where the user guesses what the number is and they have to keep trying until they get it right.
+Kinda like Sudoku or Chess.

-11. Give an example of when a Loop is useful in JavaScript.
+10. Give an example of when a Loop is useful in JavaScript.
+    - Let's say you have an array of 5 strings.
+The array of a string needs to list names in order.
+You could use a loop to get all of the names in order to get the names in order they need to go based on the exact string number the name it's in.